aquariumbio/aquarium/doc/Krill.md

 	take items
 ```

 which silently (i.e. without telling the user) takes the items.
-Once can also tell the user to take them, which shows the user a page that says where the items are, as follows
+One may also tell the user to take them, which shows the user a page that says where the items are.

 ```ruby
 	take items, interactive: true